mrmwiebe/mrmwiebe.github.io/content/trailers/lovers-in-a-dangerous-spacetime/index.md

 date:       2015-09-15
 params:
   img:   https://i.vimeocdn.com/video/535240921_640.jpg
+summary:  ALERT!
+ALERT!
+Lovers HQ has been destroyed by Anti-Love!
+You and a friend must work together to defeat evil and restore love in this intense co-op game.
 ---

-{{ youtube pOnZ9hYiArs }}
+{{< youtube pOnZ9hYiArs >}}

 ALERT!
 ALERT!
 Lovers HQ has been destroyed by Anti-Love!
 You and a friend must work together to defeat evil and restore love in this intense co-op game.

 ### Credits
 _Editing/Animation_ - Marlon Wiebe